-First of all, Dr. Williams wants to talk about the topic of flu shots.
-We know it's a hot topic for some people, and people tell Dr. Williams, oh, I'll never get a flu shot, the only time I got the flu shot, I caught the flu.
+First of all, Dr. Williams wants to talk about flu shots.
+We know it's a hot topic for some people, and people tell Dr. Williams, oh, I'll never get a flu shot.
+The only time I got the flu shot, I caught the flu.
 Well, first of all, the flu vaccine is not 100% effective.
-It actually varies from year to year on how that how effective the vaccine is.
-Because the vaccine makers, our manufacturers are having to predict what the flu virus is going to mutate into for the following flu season.
+It actually depends on how effective that vaccine is.
+Because the vaccine makers are the vaccine makers, our manufacturers have to predict what the flu virus will mutate into for the following flu season.
 To manufacture those vaccines in advance.
-So it's really a challenge for them to get it right.
+So it's a challenge for them to get it right.

 We hope that this is useful discussion on influenza for you, and Dr. Williams looks forward to talking to you again soon with one of our medical chats.

 Find an Urgent Care 24/7 near you!Book appointment